Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 Sugar

-Sugar has a direct impact on our mood and weight, can increase the risk of diabetes and even make us less intelligent.
+Sugar directly impacts your mood and weight, can increase the risk of diabetes, and even make you less intelligent.

-We can experience increased feelings of nervousness, irritability and even brain fog from consuming too much sugar.
+You can experience increased nervousness, irritability, and even brain fog from consuming too much sugar.

-As our bodies work to stabilize blood sugar levels, we may experience these and other negative effects.
+As your body works to stabilize blood sugar levels, you may experience these and other negative effects.

-This is typically known as the crash from the famous “sugar high.”
+This is typically known as the crash from a "sugar high."

-This can lead to a buildup of glucose in the blood; eventually leading to Type 2 Diabetes.
+Insulin resistance can lead to a buildup of glucose, eventually leading to Type 2 Diabetes.

-It’s best to reduce refined sugars as much as possible – eliminating them completely is the best option.
+It goes without saying it's best to reduce refined sugars as much as possible – eliminating them altogether is the best option.

-While the obvious culprits can be easy to spot – there are over 50 different names for sugar in our foods.
+While the obvious culprits can be easy to spot, there are over 50 different names for sugar in our foods, making eliminating it more challenging.

 Foods to Limit/Avoid: Refined Sugars